Uberi/University-Notes/PHIL145/PHIL145.md

 So we want to reason successfully, and only successful reasoning results in true beliefs.
 Therefore:

-> Critical thinking is reasining in a way that leads to the production of true (or approximately or probably true) beliefs.
+> Critical thinking is reasoning in a way that leads to the production of true (or approximately or probably true) beliefs.
 > Critical thinking is successful or reliable reasoning.

 We care about true beliefs because people are more likely to be successful (achieve their goals) if they act on true beliefs.